 - Regular status: The applicant has met all requirements and has no additional requirements for admission.

-- Contingent status: If the applicant has not met the minimum requirements for admission, they may be required to successfully complete 6-9 hours of graduate course work either within or outside of the core requirements of the program, with a grade of B or higher, before being converted to regular admission.
-If the applicant has met all minimum admission requirements but is missing one or more of the required documents (e.g., the final transcript), the applicant must fulfill the relevant condition(s) before the end of their first semester.
+- Contingent status: If the applicant has not met the minimum requirements for admission, they may be required to successfully complete 6 to 9 credit units of graduate coursework either within or outside of the core requirements of the program, with a grade of B or higher, before being converted to regular admission.
+If the applicant has met all minimum admission requirements but is missing one or more of the required documents (e.g., the final transcript), the applicant must fulfill the relevant condition(s) by the first day of classes.

-Applicants may appeal an admissions decision through CAPS's general appeal policy.
+Applicants may appeal an admissions decision through the CAPS general appeal policy.

-A maximum of 6 units of related, comparable, graduate-level course work, completed with a grade of B or higher, may be transferred from another university or from a related graduate program at WashU with the approval of the program director.
+A maximum of 6 units of related, comparable, graduate-level coursework, completed with a grade of B or higher, may be transferred from another university or from a related graduate program at WashU with the approval of the relevant program's director.
 These must be graduate-level units not used to fulfill undergraduate degree requirements.
 CAPS approval is required.

 Only courses taken for a letter grade may be applied to a graduate program of study.
 Courses taken as Pass/No Pass or Audit will not count toward a graduate program of study.* Grades below C will not count toward a graduate program of study.
-Students are responsible for knowing the specific grading criteria and course requirements set by individual instructors.
-A minimum cumulative grade point average of 3.0 and at least a C in all field-of-study courses are required to graduate.
+Learners are responsible for knowing the specific grading criteria and course requirements set by individual instructors.
+A minimum cumulative grade point average of 3.0 and at least a C in all program of study courses are required to graduate.

 Non-Degree-Seeking Status

-Those seeking to enroll in graduate-level courses outside of formal application to a program must apply for admission to CAPS as graduate non-degree-seeking student.
-These applicants must meet the minimum admissions requirements and include the following supporting documentation:
+Individuals seeking to enroll in graduate-level courses outside of formal application to a program must apply for admission to CAPS as graduate non-degree-seeking student.
+These applicants must meet the minimum admissions requirements and provide the following supporting documentation:

 - Professional Statement

-- Please include answers to the following questions, in a statement that is 2 pages or shorter.
+- Please include answers to the following questions, in a statement that is two pages or shorter:

 - What are your areas of interest?